 See the website of the Vereniging voor Gedragstherapie en Cognitieve Therapie (VGCt) for specific accreditation requirements [in Dutch].

-“Jolien provides a safe environment and has given me many starting points to get started myself.”
+“Jolien provides a safe environment and has given me many tips to get started.”

 “Very involved and honest.
-She gives you a positive vibe.
-You really notice that time has been taken for you and that they listen carefully.”
+She gives a positive vibe.
+You really feel that she takes the time to listen carefully to someone.”

 “Very nice experience at this practice.
 Recommended!”